Explore changes in the arts and humanities by immersing yourself in the culture of London, one of the creative capitals of the world, through:

 Available to a student enrolled in the Digital Humanities minor.
-The College of Arts and Letters Digital Humanities Program will contribute $2000 toward the Program Fee.
+The Digital Humanities Program will contribute $2000 toward the Program Fee.
 This scholarship looks for particularly strong experience or interest in Digital Humanities.
 Involvement in the Digital Humanities community at MSU and beyond as well as an awareness of the emerging field are traits highly valued by the Scholarship Committee.

 The application requires a personal statement from the student (300-500 words) as well as one faculty recommendation.
 The student must have applied to the study abroad program in order to be considered for the scholarship.